alrieckert/lazarus/lcl/images/README.txt

 Please use Tango icons whenever possible because they are SVG and exist in various PNG resolutions - it will make updating LCL icons for high-DPI easy in the future.
 You can download Tango icons from https://packages.debian.org/sid/tango-icon-theme or directly http://http.debian.net/debian/pool/main/t/tango-icon-theme/tango-icon-theme_0.8.90.orig.tar.gz
 Use supplied ready-to-go PNGs in the needed resolution.

+Please note that policy for Lazarus images is different (less strict).
+See images/README.txt for info about Lazarus icon policy.